chepyle/PMI_Calculator/README.md

 # PMI Calculator

 Thanks to the efforts of the American Chemical Society Green Chemistry Institute Pharmaceutical Roundtable, this app calculates Process Mass Intensity (PMI) for a chemical synthesis route using the sequence of synthetic steps and step information.
 The interactive [Shiny](http://shiny.rstudio.com/) app allows for interative process specification and PMI calculation from the modern web browser of your choice.
-The app is hosted [here](http://acsgcipr-predictpmi.shinyapps.io/pmi_calculator/).

 ## What is Process Mass Intensity?